itspriddle/priddle.net/_pages/index.md

-I'm Josh, a full stack developer and leader with over 15 years of experience designing and maintaining SaaS platforms, control panels, and billing systems uisng Ruby on Rails.
+I'm Josh, a full stack developer and leader with over 15 years of experience designing and maintaining SaaS platforms, control panels, and billing systems using Ruby on Rails.
 Expert in API server and client implementation and integration.
 I have an extensive background in web hosting and Linux systems administration and I'm highly productive on remote, agile teams.